pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

 `torch.sparse.softmax` function assumes that the unspecified elements of a sparse tensor input are negative infinity (-inf) valued.

-In PyTorch 1.6, element-wise functions from Calculus such as `exp`, `log`, etc, or arithmetic operations such as addition, subtraction, etc, on sparse tensors are not supported, because the existing functions on sparse tensors assume that the unspecified elements are
+In PyTorch 1.6, element-wise functions from Calculations such as `exp`, `log`, etc, or arithmetic operations such as addition, subtraction, etc, on sparse tensors are not supported, because the existing functions on sparse tensors assume that the unspecified elements are